2026 IPREM: €600/month · €7,200/year (14 payments)

 A complete NLV application typically requires:

-2. Valid passport — with at least one year of remaining validity and at least two blank pages
+• Valid passport — at least one year remaining validity and two blank pages

-3. Two recent passport-sized photographs — white background, meeting Spanish specifications
+• Two passport-sized photographs — white background, meeting Spanish specifications

-4. Criminal record certificate — from every country where you have lived for more than six months in the past five years, apostilled and translated by a sworn translator into Spanish
+• Criminal record certificate — from every country you have lived in for 6+ months in the past 5 years, apostilled and sworn-translated

-7. Medical certificate — confirming you do not suffer from any illness requiring quarantine under Spanish public health law
+• Medical certificate — confirming no quarantine-required illnesses under Spanish public health law

-8. Proof of accommodation in Spain — a rental contract, property deed, or a letter of invitation from a host (some consulates accept a hotel booking for the initial period)
+• Proof of accommodation in Spain — rental contract, property deed, or letter of invitation (some consulates accept hotel bookings)

 All non-Spanish documents must be apostilled (if your country is a signatory to the Hague Apostille Convention) or legalized through the Spanish consulate, and then translated by a sworn translator (traductor jurado) certified by Spain’s Ministry of Foreign Affairs.